 The Galaxy Tab carries a Bill of Materials (BOM) of $205.22, significantly less than iSuppli’s $264.27 estimate for the 16Gbyte 3G version of the iPad, based on the preliminary results of a dissection conducted by iSuppli’s Teardown Analysis service.
 However, the reduced cost is largely the result of Galaxy’s smaller and lower resolution display compared to the iPad.

 Head on over to iSuppli for a full list of what is inside the new Samsung Galaxy Tab.
-Have a look and our article on Android vs iPhone to see which smartphone and mobile platform is best for you.
+Have a look at our article on Android vs iPhone to see which smartphone and mobile platform is best for you.

 via Phandroid